 Interviews and surveys are similar in nature.
 The only difference lies in the fact that the responder can put a question in an interview whilst it is not possible during a survey.
 Through interviews, it is easier to understand a detailed perspective of the person with respect to the subject of research.
 A mobile brand conducted research to understand why certain colours are preferred by male and female customers.
 The research revealed that since red is assumed to be a feminine colour, it is more preferred to females than males.

-focus groups is a type of business research which involves only a set of individuals.
+Focus groups are a type of business research that involves only a set of individuals.
 Each selected individual represents a particular category of the target market.
 The major difference between interviews and focus groups is the number of people that it involves.
 With an intention to launch a new product for a particular group of society, focus groups prove out to be the best way to understand the needs of the local audience.

 Case Study Research

 One of the most effective ways for business research is conducting case studies.
 With the motive to understand customer satisfaction, challenges that usually the customers face while using the product and hence, providing them with the right solution can be achieved by analysing data secured through data secured by case studies.
 Case study researchers are conducted in many fields of business that ultimately aid organisations in improving their product or service.

 Ethnographic Research refers to understanding people as a whole.
 One must be able to grok their consumers or target audience which will help identify patterns, flaws, etc. Ethnography is a branch of anthropology that is a study of what elements or features make us humans.
 How did people live?
 What aspect made us so dependent on smartphones and technology.
 Why would people buy one product over the other?
 It refers to asking questions about lifestyle, communities, etc., and trying to gain insight into consumer behaviour and buying patterns.